 - Body Pattern: Are there visible color contrasts between the body and wings?
 Is there a belly band of streaks or dots, or a color wash on the chest?
 Do the legs form a contrasting color to the body?

 - Tail: How long is the tail?
 Is it held fanned out or tight together?
-It is blunt, rounded or pointed?
+It is blunt, rounded, or pointed?
+Is there a fork in the tail?
 Is it barred or does it have a different colored tip?

 By knowing what details to look for when seeing raptors either perched or in flight, birders can quickly take note of each bird's characteristics for positive identification.